gavahi/CryptoBench-InfiniBand/README.md

 All of these cryptographic libraries designed based on GCM approach and only are different in implantation.

-Using these libraries, We empirically evaluate the performance of encrypted MPI communications with micro benchmarks and NAS parallel benchmarks on two networking technologies,
+Using these libraries, We empirically evaluate the performance of encrypted MPI communications with micro benchmarks and NAS parallel benchmarks on two networking technologies:
 10Gbps Ethernet and 40Gbps InfiniBand QDR.